esacon/mining-media-data-ii/README.md

 - Hadiji, F., Sifa, R., Drachen, A., Thurau, C., Kersting, K., & Bauckhage, C. (2014).
 Predicting player churn in the wild.
 In _2014 IEEE conference on computational intelligence and games_ (pp. 1-8).
 IEEE.
 - Sifa, R. (2021).
 Predicting player churn with echo state networks.

----

-## 11. Development Guidelines

-- All submitted work must be original.
-Adhere to the university's plagiarism policy.
-- Prioritize clarity and reproducibility in your code and documentation.
-- If dealing with significantly large datasets, demonstrate consideration for efficient data processing techniques.
-- Clearly document all data preprocessing, feature engineering choices, and model training steps.
-- (Optional, but good practice) Consider including brief benchmarks or notes on memory usage if you implement specific optimizations for large data.